alexander-kastil/az-cloud-native/labs/lab-06/readme.md

 - Use [Visual Studio Code REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) to test the `Order Service` and the `Payment Service`.

 - If your time permits it you can also connect the [Food Shop UI](/app/web/food-shop/) and use it for your tests.

+    >Note: Although the `order-event-processor` will not be changed in this lab, we will recommend to keep it running to make sure you will have a consistent state in your database.